GiovannyJTT/Smooth-Dragon/README.md

     * Performs all setting up of models and lights: floor, dragon, skybox, robot, trajectory, etc.
     * Performs periodic updates of models and lights: translate, rotate, destroy and create new trajectory, etc.
     * Contains a method where actions are triggered depending on the change of state of `FSM_Robot`
+        * Any change of state is reflected into the UI
+        * `Idle`
+            * Rotate Dragon, update AABB
+        * `loading_bullet`
+            * Rotate shooting arm
+            * Increase power while user keeps clicking and update UI slider
+            * When power increased set shooting arm to red color
+        * `bullet_traveling`
+            * Draw the trajectory
+            * Move the bullet along the trajectory
+            * Rotate while traveling
+        * `hit`
+            * Blink dragon to red
+            * Stop bullet at collision point
     * Limits the reaction to the incoming "shoot events" by checking if current robot state is `idle`

 ## Computer Graphics Techniques